thepeacockproject/peacockprojectorg/docs/ghost-mode.md

 ## Side Notes

--   Peacock and LocalGhost are not the same thing.
-LocalGhost supports Ghost Mode, and Peacock does not.
+-   You can also play Ghost Mode with two people connected to the same Peacock instance, however exposing Peacock outside your home network may not be safe and isn't recommended.
 -   This Ghost Mode server is run by The Peacock Project team, but _is not Peacock itself_!